-Our starting point regarding any report of peer on peer sexual harassment or violence should always be that there is a zero tolerance approach, it is never acceptable and it will not be tolerated.
+Our starting point regarding any report of child on child sexual harassment or violence should always be that there is a zero-tolerance approach, it is never acceptable and it will not be tolerated.
 It is especially important not to pass off any sexual violence or sexual harassment as "banter", "just having a laugh", "part of growing up" or "boys being boys" as this can lead to a culture of unacceptable behaviours and an unsafe environment for children.

-The subsequent action taken will vary depending on the type of peer on peer abuse and the severity of the incident/s disclosed.
+The subsequent action taken will vary depending on the type of child on child abuse and the severity of the incident/s disclosed.
 The Designated Safeguarding Lead will take contextual factors into account when managing the report.